ioccc-src/winner/faq.md

 HTML files as well to contact an author.

-The content of these JSON files are used by tools from a [bin directory tool](bin/index.html) to help build HTML content for the [official IOCCC web site](https://www.ioccc.org).
+The content of these JSON files are used by tools from a [bin directory tool](bin/index.html) to help build HTML content for the [official IOCCC website](https://www.ioccc.org).
 For example, the `index.html` file for each IOCCC entry contains selected information about the authors.
 Tools from the [bin directory](bin/index.html) use the content of these JSON files to generate the `index.html` files for each IOCCC